digitallawyer/openlegaldictionary/_definitions/cachet-lettres-de.md

 ---
 title: Cachet, Lettres De
 permalink: "/definitions/cachet-lettres-de.html"
-body: Letters ls-sued aud signed by the kings of France, and countersigned by a secretary of state, author-izing the imprisonment of a person.
+body: Letters is-sued aud signed by the kings of France, and countersigned by a secretary of state, author-izing the imprisonment of a person.
 Abol-lished during the revolution of 1789
 published_at: '2018-07-07'